What to expect when Singapore Food Festival 2022 returns on 24 August

 The Singapore Food Festival (SFF) is bringing back its food village for 2022, along with masterclasses, tours, and special dishes starting 24 August.

-Taking place until 11 September, the 29th edition sees the return of its popular Festival Village, the first time it is being held since 2019.
-The Singapore Tourism Board event will also feature free workshops by established chefs, behind-the-scene tours, and exclusive menus by participating restaurants.
+Taking place until 11 September, there will be a Festival Village for the first time since the pandemic.
+The Singapore Tourism Board event will also feature free virtual masterclasses by established chefs, behind-the-scene tours, and exclusive menus by participating restaurants.

 “This year, SFF returns in very different circumstances,” said Guo Teyi, Director of Retail and Dining, Singapore Tourism Board.
 “Our borders have reopened, and restrictions have eased, allowing us to bring back the festival’s highly anticipated physical programming.
 Festival goers can once again immerse themselves in the richness and creativity of Singapore’s food culture and talents.”